Little Golden Farm

 We’ll also provide a puppy package with essentials like a blanket with their mom’s scent, toys, treats, and more to help make the transition easier.

-How much does a Goldendoodle, Bernedoodle, or Aussiedoodle cost?
+How much does a Bernedoodle, or Aussiedoodle cost?

 Do you offer discounts for essential workers or military families?

-Yes, we offer a discount to essential workers, including military families, nurses, healthcare workers, and first responders.
-It’s our way of showing gratitude for your dedication and service.
+Yes!
+We offer a discount for essential workers including (but not limited to) military families, nurses, healthcare workers, and first responders.

 What are your payment options?
 Do you accept credit cards or financing?